Hormone

 What is Hormone Replacement Therapy?

-Hormone replacement therapy (HRT) — also referred to as replacement therapy hormones or menopausal hormone therapy (MHT) — is a medically supervised treatment that replenishes hormones the body produces in declining quantities due to ageing, menopause, surgical procedures, or hormonal conditions.
+The use of hormone replacement therapy (HRT) also known as replacement therapy hormones (MHT) or menopausal hormone therapy (MHT) is a medically monitored treatment that replaces hormones that the body synthesizes in diminishing amounts as a result of ageing, menopause, surgery, or hormonal disorders.

 Oestrogen Progesterone Testosterone DHEA Thyroid Hormones Cortisol